ksdrew/ksdrew.github.io/join.md

 @uic.edu) with CV, letter explaining interest and fit in the lab, and contact info for three references.
 <br>

-Full job posting <a href="https://jobs.uic.edu/job-board/job-details?jobID=142867&amp;job=postdoctoral-research-associate-drew-lab-department-of-biological-sciences" target="_blank">here</a>

 <p>

 <strong>Graduate Students</strong>
 <br>
 We accept rotation students from the MCDBN Graduate Program.
+Please email Kevin Drew (ksdrew
+<span style="display: none;">REMOVE_REMOVE</span>
-Please email Kevin if interested in a rotation.
+@uic.edu) if interested in a rotation.